ferntheplant/fjorn-bear/blogs/yet-another-dotfiles-repo.md

 Most stuff in my `.zshrc` is basic post-install setup for various tools directly pasted or `echo`-ed in from the tools' instructions.
 The main takeaways are:

 - Alias `l` to a nice `exa` command for a solid tree view of any directory
-  - Can easily override `--level=1` is the nesting is overwhelming
+  - Can easily override `--level=1` if the nesting is overwhelming
 - Adding `/home/fjorn/.local/bin` to my `$PATH` for easy access to custom scripts or binaries I build myself
 - The `leave-<tool>` pattern dumps any packages installed with `<tool>` into a plain text file with each package name delimited by spaces
   - To re-install these packages simply pipe the file contents into the `<tool>` install command